 - Applicants must meet the minimum GPA and specific admission requirement for the program to which they are applying.
-See program section. - Applicants are not required to submit GRE results unless the applicant's GPA is below 2.75. - Prospective students for whom English is not their native language must provide proof of adequate English language skills.
-UWS accepts official test scores from the Test of English as a Foreign Language (TOEFL), Pearson Test of English (PTE), International English Language Testing System (IELTS), or Duolingo English Test.
+See each specific program section. - Applicants are not required to submit GRE results unless the applicant's GPA is below 2.75. - Official transcripts from all college and universities attended. - Two letters of recommendation for some programs (see program section specifics). - Current resume or curriculum vitae. - Original essay(s) (250-500 words).
+Essays may not be Al assisted. - Must be able to operate a computer equipped with necessary technical capacity and have a dependable connection to the internet. - Prospective students for whom English is not their native language must provide proof of adequate English language skills.
+UWS accepts official test scores from the Test of English as a Foreign Language (TOEFL), Pearson Test of English (PTE), International English Language Testing System (IELTS), PTE Academic, Common European Framework of Reference (CEFR), Cambridge English B2, Duolingo English Test, or Successful completion of English Language Programs accredited by the Commission of English Language Program Accreditation (CEA) at any U.S. and/or overseas institution listed through the CEA website.
 This requirement does not apply to an applicant who either earned an undergraduate or graduate degree or who earned at least 60 credit hours from a university in which the language of instruction was English.
-The minimum scores are: TOEFL 550 paper based, 213 computer based, 80 internet based; PTE 53; IELTS 6.5; Duolingo 110.
-Valid scores are required.
-TOEFL, PTE, IELTS, and Duolingo scores are valid for two years after the test date. - Official transcripts from all colleges and universities attended. - Two letters of recommendation for some programs (see program section specifics). - Current resume or curriculum vitae. - Essay(s) (250-500 words) - Must be able to operate a computer equipped with necessary technical capacity and have a dependable connection to the internet.
+The minimum scores for each test are listed in the table below: